rohanchauhan/rohanchauhan/README.md

 # नमस्ते 🙏
 I am Rohan.
 I graduated with a masters in machine learning from Aalto University in Finland.
-After graduation, I worked as a technical project manager at a startup.
+After graduation, I worked as a data scientist & technical project manager at a startup.

 Contact me through **[Email](rohanchauhan22@gmail.com)** or **[LinkedIn](https://www.linkedin.com/in/rohan22/)**.